What Does 'Hashtag' Mean & and How Do You Use Them?

 Using Hashtags to Enter Twitter Contests

-Here's an example of a hypothetical invitation to enter a Twitter sweepstakes using a hashtag:
+Here's an example of a hypothetical invitation to enter a Twitter giveaway using a hashtag:

 Send a Tweet about your favorite summer memory followed by the hashtag #winningsummer to enter.

-An entry into that sweepstakes might look like this:
+If you entered that giveaway, your entry might look like this:

 My favorite summer memory is going to the state fair with my family when I was 5.
 I won a prize at ring toss! #winningsummer

 When you enter these giveaways, you need to make sure that the giveaway's sponsor can see the posts you make to count your entry.
-Be sure that you haven't set your Twitter profile to private or you'll be wasting time entering.
+Check that your Twitter profile is set to public, not private, or you'll be wasting time entering.

 Hashtag sweepstakes on Instagram, Pinterest, and other social media platforms work in a similar way.

-Hashtags are a quick and easy way to find like-minded people to follow, to attract more people to the posts you make, and to enter giveaways and win fun prizes while injecting more personality into your posts.
-You can't really go wrong with them, so play around with them when you post on social media and see what kind of effects they bring!
+Hashtags are a quick and easy way to find like-minded people to follow, to attract more people to the posts you make, and to enter giveaways and win fun prizes, all while injecting more personality into your posts.
+You can't really go wrong, so play around with them when you post on social media and see what a difference they make!